pactus-project/pactus/docs/releasing.md

 4. **Update the version**

 Remove `beta` from the `meta` field in [version.go](../version/version.go).
-Also, double-check the config files to ensure they are up to date.
+Also, double-check the [config.go](../config/config.go) files to ensure they are up-to-date.

 5. **Update Changelog**